a-renaud/Pim-Group-Undocumented/readme.md

 It is using `document.execCommand('copy')` which is deprecated so it is bound to stop working at any time.
 If you want to grab the token manually, go into <https://portal.azure.com/#view/Microsoft_AAD_IAM/GroupDetailsMenuBlade/~/EnablePrivilegedAccess/groupId/YOUR_AAAD_GROUP_ID>, press f12, go into network, and find the token there.

+This extension will automatically add into your clipboard the token needed by PIM when you navigate in your AAD in Groups -> <Your Desired Group> -> Privileged Access (Preview)

 ## Site

 The app is basically a way to leverage GraphAPI using typescript.
 I am much more comfortable using Typescript than PowerShell, thus it was my solution of choice.